 The Medication-Assisted Treatment program at Boca Recovery Center utilizes FDA-approved drugs to treat people with alcohol and opioid addictions.
 Medication-Assisted Treatment is offered in conjunction with psychotherapy to help clients get through detox and actively participate in their recovery from substance use disorders.

 It may sound counterintuitive to treat alcohol or drug addiction with another drug.
 Some people believe it is simply substituting one drug for another.
 However, the medications used during addiction rehab help to break the vicious cycle of physical dependence on illicit substances.
 MAT drugs ease difficult withdrawal symptoms and help manage other medical and mental health issues.
 Medication Assisted Treatment is useful in stabilizing individuals during early recovery.
 MAT plays a very important role in helping recovering individuals stay clean.
-Talk to us at the Boca Recovery Center on (855) 637-1331 today to learn more about our medication-assisted drug rehabilitation programs.
+Contact us at the Boca Recovery Center today to learn more about our medication-assisted drug rehabilitation programs.

 In this article, we present an overview of Medication-Assisted Treatment for drug and alcohol addiction.
 We discover some of the medications that are used during drug rehab and how they work.
 We also examine the potential side effects of these medications.
 Are you or a loved one struggling with drug abuse?
 Read on and find out if you are a candidate for Medication-Assisted Treatment as part of your rehabilitation process.